rafguns/linkpred/README.rst

 - six
 - smokesignal

-Most of these are included in the `Anaconda distribution <https://www.continuum.io/downloads>`_ (both Python 2.7 and 3.5 should work).
+Most of these are included in the `Anaconda distribution <https://www.continuum.io/downloads>`_.
 Assuming you have Anaconda installed, the package can be installed by ``pip install linkpred``.

 Example usage as command-line tool